CBDevv/Znote/README.md

 # Znote
 Write notes in a zip with Znote!

-Znote is a new type of note taking app.
+Znote is a new type of note taking app that allows you to take notes directly on your home screen!
-Rather than always opening the app to write a note, you’ll have a widget for easy access on your home screen!
+Rather than always opening the app to write a note, you’ll have access to a widget for quick access!

 # Features